 After Peleg and her colleagues had determined the assumptions they needed to consider while building their model, they just needed to build an equation around the assumptions and then, as Peleg explained, “compare it to the experiments and go back and forth.
 If the experiments and the model give a similar result, then we probably understood something about system.”

 At the end of this process, Peleg had a set of equations where you plug in the temperature to calculate the average rate at which bees start fanning, which you could then use to calculate the density of fanning bees.
-You could use that number, along with the length of the hive entrance and some terms to describe the conductivity of the friction between air moving in different directions, to calculate the velocity of airflow into the hive.
+You could use that number, along with the length of the hive entrance and some terms to describe the conductivity of the hive and the friction between air moving in different directions, to calculate the velocity of airflow into the hive.

 One of the cool things this mathematical model confirms is that individual bees start fanning at all different temperatures.
 If all the bees started fanning at the same temperature, this ventilation system wouldn’t work – the hive would keep heating up until it hit a critical temperature, at which point all of the bees in the hive would switch on their fanning activities at once.
 Everybody would be fanning and trying to line up at the entrance; the whole thing would be a mess.
 But since different bees have different temperatures at which they start thinking, “Gee golly it’s hot – I’d better start fanning,” the hive will have a few bees fanning when it’s slightly too hot out and more fanning as things get more sweltering.